 Many no annual fee credit cards also feature up to 55 days interest-free.
 Pay back what you spend by the statement due date and a no annual fee credit card could cost you nothing to own and use.
 But take note that no annual fee credit cards often have higher interest rates than low rate credit cards.
-They can be light on value-adding features such as complimentary insurance.
+They can be light on value-adding features such as complimentary insurance or rewards points.

 - Good if: You rarely use your credit card or want to cut down on extra costs.

 - Bad if: You want to take advantage of extra features such as rewards, complimentary insurance and concierge services.

 A balance transfer credit card is designed to give you a cheaper way to pay down existing credit card debt.
 These cards offer a 0% interest rate (or reduced rate) when you move existing debt to the new account.
 At the end of the balance transfer promotional period, a standard interest rate will apply to any remaining debt from the balance transfer.
 This rate varies from card to card but is usually the purchase or cash advance rate for that card.

 Keep in mind that a balance transfer credit card shouldn’t be used for purchases, which will accrue interest at the purchase rate for that card.
 Interest-free days also don’t apply if you’re carrying a balance transfer balance from month to month.

 - Good if: You want to consolidate several debts under one card or want to pay off a debt without the burden of interest.